Rep. Cherie L. Cruz (D-Dist. 58, Pawtucket) was elected to the Rhode

 Policy as the Urban Education Policy Fellow.
 She also earned an

-Associate’s degree in Liberal Arts at the Community College of Rhode
+Associate's degree with Highest Honors in Liberal Arts at the Community

-through the Love That Baby programs supported by the Rhode Island
+CCAP through the Love That Baby program supported by the Rhode Island

-She currently serves on the Rhode Island Senate Commission on Justice
+She currently serves on the Joint Commission on Reducing the Recidivism

-Reentry Campus Program, the board of the Transcending Through Education
+Center, The Reentry Campus Program, and The Transcending Through

-Foundation, and the executive board of the RI ACLU, and is the
+Education Foundation, on the executive board of the RI American Civil

-Born on January 14, 1972, she is the mother of four children,
+Born on January 14, she is the mother of four children, Christopher,